Workers’ Compensation FAQ

 What Is The Difference Between A Workers’ Compensation Lawsuit And A Personal Injury Or Civil Lawsuit?

 The Illinois Workers’ Compensation laws serve to expedite recovery for workers who are injured in the course of their employment.
 Instead of a personal injury lawsuit, an injured worker may file a claim with the Illinois Workers’ Compensation Commission to recover for medical bills, lost wages, and the permanency or wage differential.
 The workers’ compensation claim is an injured worker’s exclusive remedy against the worker’s employer.
 That is to say that an employee cannot sue their employer for an injury that occurred on the job in a personal injury lawsuit in state or federal court.

-The Workers' Compensation Statute in Illinois was drafted to ensure the employee obtains the above benefits without having to prove "negligence".
-Thus, Illinois is called a "no-fault" system, meaning it does not matter whether your employer was negligent or not.
-Although this standard may seem straightforward, insurance companies for the employer many times dispute the nature and severity of your work injury.
-Sometimes disputes can arise as to your ability to perform your job duties.
-These insurance companies have attorneys working hard for them -- you should, too.
+The Workers’ Compensation Statute in Illinois was drafted to ensure the employee obtains the above benefits without having to prove “negligence.”
+Thus, Illinois is called a “no-fault” system, meaning it does not matter whether your employer was negligent or not.
+Although this standard may seem straightforward, insurance companies for the employer often dispute the nature and severity of your work injury.
+Sometimes, disputes can arise as to your ability to perform your job duties.
+These insurance companies have attorneys working hard for them — you should, too.

 Employers will typically pay medical bills directly and the injured employee will not be required to pay any co-payments or deductibles.
 An employer can dispute medical treatment, request an independent medical evaluation, request that a nurse case manager attend your medical appointments, conduct a utilization review, and use other means in an attempt to dispute liability for medical bills.